NuGet/Insights/TESTING.md

 4. [Use real Azure storage and real Kusto](#use-real-azure-storage-and-real-kusto)
    - Same as the previous option but tests ingestion into Azure Data Explorer (Kusto).

+You can also override some settings in [`TestLevers.cs`](test/Logic.Test/TestLevers.cs) if you are running in an IDE and setting environment variables is more painful.

 ## Use in-memory storage stubs

 No set up is required.
 Just run `dotnet test` with no `NUGETINSIGHT_*` environment variables set.
 Note that there are